microsoft/event-vae-rl/README.md

 # Representation Learning and Reinforcement Learning from Event Cameras

-This repository provides a codebase to train and evaluate models as seen in the paper
+This repository will provide a codebase to train and evaluate models as seen in the paper (coming soon!)

 **Representation Learning for Event-based Visuomotor Policies** <br>
 *Sai Vemprala, Sami Mian, Ashish Kapoor* <br>